 Before we can start making predictions for iOS campaigns, it’s essential that marketers and developers first set up their conversion value schemas.
 Then, when running a new marketing campaign, SKAN data must be decoded before being used in predictive models.

 Adjust’s solution to predictive modeling post-IDFA

-Some marketers have attempted to circumvent the issue by using the coefficient (D0 revenue/DX revenue) per user from historical data.
+Some marketers have attempted to circumvent issues around predictive modeling by using the coefficient (D0 revenue/DX revenue) per user from historical data.
 This number is then multiplied by the real D0 revenue to get a predicted DX LTV.
 The problem with this approach, and similar approaches, is that coefficients can be wildly inaccurate, making predictions just as unreliable.

-The solution we have at Adjust uses artificial intelligence, or machine learning, to analyze layers of trends that help to predict a user’s future behavior.
-This way, a user’s historical data, and patterns learned from other similar users, can help predict the value of that user on, say, day 30, from data supplied on day 1.
+The solution we have at Adjust uses machine learning to analyze layers of trends that help to predict a user’s future behavior.
+This way, a user’s historical data, and patterns learned from other similar users—such as those who have provided consent via the ATT opt-in—can help predict the value of that user on, say, day 30, from data supplied on day 1.
 By working with large data sets (collected by our SDK) fed into machine learning algorithms, we can extrapolate and correlate to paint a picture of long-term outcomes for non opted-in users.

 Adjust’s predictive models are custom built for each specific app, meaning that they learn and are trained from the real (SDK) data of each specific app.
-By pairing predictive modeling with cohort analysis and aggregated SKAdNetwork data, marketers are able to extract the most meaningful insights and make informed decisions.
-They’re also empowered to understand the future value of a campaign early into its runtime (bypassing the SKAdNetwork waiting period), and surface data relationships that might have otherwise been missed.
+By pairing predictive modeling with cohort analysis and aggregated SKAN data, marketers are able to extract meaningful insights and make informed decisions.
+They’re also empowered to understand the future value of a campaign early into its runtime (bypassing the SKAN waiting period), and surface data relationships that might have otherwise been missed.